bihealth/snappy-pipeline/docs/dev_intro.rst

 Then, you pass the result of method calls to your :class:`BaseStep <snappy_pipeline.workflows.abstract.BaseStep>` instance as the values for the ``input:``, ``output:``, etc. sections of your ``Snakefile``.

 .. warning::
    By convention your new Workflow step should be instantiated as ``wf = StepClass(...)`` in the ``Snakefile`` during object setup.
-Otherwise tools including cubi-tk might not be able to detect and parse your step.
+Otherwise external tools might not be able to detect and parse your step.
 See existing workflow ``Snakefile`` for reference.

 The :class:`BaseStep <snappy_pipeline.workflows.abstract.BaseStep>` sub class itself uses :class:`BaseStepPart <snappy_pipeline.workflows.abstract.BaseStepPart>` sub classes for the implementation of the individual parts.
 One part might be linking in FASTQ files from the raw input directory or linking from the ``work/`` to the ``output/`` directory.